muxinc/media-chrome/README.md

-# &lt;player-chrome&gt;
+# `<player-chrome>`

-Custom elements (web components) for making audio and video player controls that look great in your website or app.
+Custom elements (web components) for building audio and video player controls.

 *From [Mux](https://mux.com/) and the creator of [Video.js](https://videojs.com/).*

 ## Why?
-We put so much effort into making our form buttons and navigation elements look uniquely beautiful but then use generic, default media player controls.
-Why?
-Because it's still difficult to create a player experience that's unique to a site or brand.
+We often put a lot of effort into making our form buttons and navigation elements look uniquely beautiful, but then use generic, default media player controls...because it's hard not to.

 * Web browsers have built-in player controls that can't easily be customized and look different in every browser.
 * Social sites like Youtube, Vimeo, and SoundCloud only let you customize small details of the player, like primary button color.
 * Player controls are complex and hard to build from scratch.
 Open source players like Video.js and JW Player help, but require you to learn proprietary JS APIs, and can be difficult to use with popular Javascript frameworks.

+It should be easier... `<player-chrome>` is an attempt at solving that.

 ## Why now?